cos-labs/Federal-Prototype/README.md

 Before setting up the service, make sure you have everything you need to get started.

-- Install Python 3.5 or higher
+- Python 3.5 or higher
-- Install Postgres 9.5 or higher
+- Postgres 9.6 or higher

 Make a new virtual environment, install the required python packages via pip, then remake the migrations and start the server.